 Control of Citrus Cotton Root Rot

-Citrus with cotton root rot often occurs in Texas, western Arizona and the southern border of New Mexico and Oklahoma, into Baja California and northern Mexico.
-Symptoms usually show up from June to September as soil temperatures achieve 82 degrees Fahrenheit (28 C.).
+Citrus with cotton root rot often occurs in Texas, western Arizona, and the southern border of New Mexico and Oklahoma, into Baja California and northern Mexico.
+Symptoms usually show up from June to September as soil temperatures achieve 82 degrees F. (28 C.).

 There is no way to test soil for this particular fungus.
 In areas that have experienced the disease, it is important not to plant any citrus.
 Most citrus that is on sour orange rootstock seem to be resistant to the disease.
 Amending soil with sand and organic materials can loosen soil and make roots less likely to become infected.

 Nitrogen applied as ammonia has been shown to fumigate soil and reduce root rot.
 In some cases, infected trees have been rejuvenated by pruning the plant back and building a soil barrier around the edge of the root zone.
-Then 1 pound of ammonium sulfate for each 100 square feet (30 m.) is worked into the barrier with the interior of the barrier filled with water.
-The treatment must be done again in 5 to 10 days.
+Then 1 pound (454 g.) of ammonium sulfate for each 100 square feet (9.29 sq. m.) is worked into the barrier with the interior of the barrier filled with water.
+The treatment must be done again in five to ten days.